TheSoubi/DungeonTable/README.md

 # Dungeon Table

-Dungeon Table is a super efficient virtual table top software optimized for in-person and local role playing games around a table.
+Dungeon Table is a super efficient virtual table-top software optimized for in-person and local role playing games around a table.
 It is meant to be intuitive, fast and beautiful.

 ## Project Setup